 Discover the Peruvian jungle at Posada Amazonas

 Travelers heading to Peru’s southern jungle region should consider visiting Posada Amazonas, an ecolodge conveniently located just a 45 minute boat ride from the town of Puerto Maldonado.
 Posada Amazonas is the product of a partnership between the local community of Infierno and Rainforest Expeditions, a Peruvian company with the purpose of combining environmental education with tourism.
-The ecolodge, owned by the people of Infierno and managed with Rainforest Expeditions, opened in 1998 and is now a shining example of a responsible and profitable ecotourism project in Peru that involves the local community.
+The ecolodge, owned by the people of Infierno and managed with Rainforest Expeditions, opened in 1998 and is now a shining example of a profitable responsible ecotourism project in Peru that involves the local community.

 To get to Posada Amazonas daily flights from Lima and Cusco land in the town of Puerto Maldonado.
 An English-speaking guide from Posada will meet you at the airport and accompany your group to the lodge – a 30 minute ride to the Port of Infierno where you take a boat the rest of the way to the lodge.